ibm-cloud-docs/watson-assistant/build-actions-overview.md

 - Under **Conversation steps**, you can see the steps that make up the action.
 A step is an interaction between the assistant and the customer; steps are executed in order, from first to last.
 You can reorder the steps in an action by clicking and dragging steps in the list.

 - The **Preview** button opens a pane that shows you how the assistant responds to customer input.
-You can preview the assistant at any time to see the effect of changes you have made.
+You can preview the assistant at any time to see the effect of changes you make.

 - The **Action notes** icon opens an area where you can add a description, documentation, comments, or any other annotations to help you keep track of your work as you build an action.